Beleaguered Rome mayor sacks board of city transport company

-Atac is Italy’s largest public transport firm, but its inefficient metro system and rickety fleet of buses have come to symbolize the decline and decay of the Italian capital.
+Atac is Italy’s largest public transport firm, but its inefficient metro system and rickety fleet of buses have come to symbolise the decline and decay of the Italian capital.

 Mayor Ignazio Marino, facing intense pressure from the central government to get to grips with Rome’s many woes or else quit, said he would sweep out Atac’s entire top management.